jquery/learn.jquery.com/page/javascript-101/loops.md

 Notice that the counter is incrementing within the loop's body.
 It's possible to combine the conditional and incrementer, like so:

 ```
-// A while loop with a combined conditional and incrementer
 var i = -1;
 while ( ++i < 100 ) {
 	// This block will be executed 100 times